folkehelseinstituttet/Fhi.Smittestopp.Verification/README.md

 ## Getting startet

 To run this application you will need the .NET Core 3.1 SDK.
-You can launch the web application through the `dotnet run` command from the ´Fhi.Smittestopp.Verification.Server´ folder.
+You can launch the web application through the `dotnet run` command from the `Fhi.Smittestopp.Verification.Server` folder.

 ### ID-porten